 So, what should you be buying when sales shopping?
 Well ideally, you’ll want to save the sales for larger items you’d otherwise struggle to afford.
 Large appliances, electronics and luxury furniture are great examples.
 They’re things you need or have wanted for a long time and in the sale, you can save potentially hundreds of pounds.

 Basically, anything you could really use which would otherwise prove too expensive is a great investment.
 Sales are held all year round so it’s a good idea to keep checking your favourite stores to see what offers are available on the large goods you need.
+You could also check out sites like dealsdaddy for voucher codes to use on non-sale items.

 Overall, it is possible to shop savvy when it comes to sales shopping.
 The key is to focus on what you need and what you’re actually going to use, rather than on impulse buys you otherwise wouldn’t have made.